Guide

 2 scenarios side by side of Payment Terminal setup

-Establish a maintenance schedule to conduct routine checks to ensure optimal performance and keep the payment terminals up-to-date with the latest firmware and software updates.
+Establish a maintenance schedule for routine checks to ensure optimal performance and keep payment terminals up to date with the latest firmware and software updates.
 Charge point operators should also conduct thorough testing and seek relevant certifications to guarantee reliability, compliance, and interoperability.
 This proactive approach minimizes disruptions and maximizes the reliability of the payment system.

 Last but not least, proactively communicate the new payment options available to your customers.
 Inform them about the convenience and benefits of using the payment terminals, and provide clear instructions on how to use them effectively.